rtisma/nginx-maintenance-mode/README.md

 `sudo ./maintenance-stop`: Disables maintenance mode

-`sudo ./maintenance-status`: Check is maintenance mode is enabled
+`sudo ./maintenance-status`: Check if maintenance mode is enabled

 `sudo ./maintenance-reload`: Reloads NGINX.
 This needs to be called after updating `not_allowed.conf` or `reverse-proxy.conf`